VAX-11: VAX-11/782

 The VAX-11/782, code-named "Atlas", is a dual-processor VAX-11/780 introduced in 1982.
-Both processors share the same MA780 multiport memory bus and the system operates asymmetrically, with the primary CPU performing all I/O operations and process scheduling with the second, attached processor only used for additional computationally-intensive work.
+Both processors share the same MA780 multiport memory bus and the system operates asymmetrically, with the primary CPU performing all I/O operations and process scheduling with the second, attached processor only used for additional computationally intensive work.
 For multistream computation-intensive tasks the system delivers up to 1.8 times the performance of a VAX 11/780.

-This model is essentially a copy of the "dual VAX-11/780" computers hand built by wire-wrapping the backplanes of two VAX-11/780 CPUs by then graduate student George Gobel and undergraduate assistants at Purdue University as part of his work on his Master's Degree thesis on modifications of the Unix kernel for multi-cpu architecture.
+This model is essentially a copy of the "dual VAX-11/780" computers hand built by wire-wrapping the backplanes of two VAX-11/780 CPUs by then graduate student George H. Goble and undergraduate assistants at Purdue University as part of his work on his master's degree thesis on modifications of the Unix kernel for multi-CPU architecture.

 VAX-11/784

 The VAX-11/784, code-named "VAXimus", is a rare quad-processor variant of the VAX-11/780.
 Similar to the VAX-11/782, it is an asymmetric multiprocessing system, with all four KA780 processors sharing the same MA780 multiport memory bus.
 Its performance is rated as 3.5 VUPs.
+Avie Tevanian, a founder of the Mach project, has claimed in an interview that he used a VAX-11/784 to run early versions of the Mach kernel.